jfdev001/omnisuite-viz/README.md

 git clone https://github.com/jfdev001/omnisuite-examples.git
 ```

-If you wish to use `omnisuite-examples` as a dependency in a Python package
+If you wish only to use `omnisuite-examples` as a dependency in a Python package
-that you are developing, then do the following:
+that you are developing and NOT run the examples, then do the following:

 ```shell
 path_to_my_python_pkg="path/to/my-py-pkg"